ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 <a id="overview" /> </a>
 ## The interactive Haskell compiler, GHCi

-In the following we show an example interactive session with GHCi, to familiarize the reader with the notation and some fundamental concepts of the language.
-Only a minimal familiarity with programming concepts and mathematical notation is required.
+In the following we will see an example interactive session with GHCi, to familiarize the reader with the notation and some fundamental concepts of the language.
+Some familiarity with programming concepts and mathematical notation is required, but the tutorial is intended to be as self-contained as possible (All feedback is very welcome!).

 The `>`character at the start of a line indicates the interpreter prompt, whereas `:t` is the GHCi macro for requesting the type of an expression.